 - \ Jump is defined as an ESC N sequence; i.e. it is actually ESC N "XY", X and Y being HEX in ASCII, X being most significant part of the jump count number.
 The combination of X and Y make up the jump count allowing a maximum of 255 byte jump.
 The jump command causes the terminal to jump ahead the specified number of spaces.
-The ESC N sequence is used in place of an AUTO TAB by the Host in order to speed up data transmission. - \ CURSOR SET: The receipt of an ESCAPE C, "L", "C" sequence sets the 9002B,cursor to the location defined by the "L" and "C".
+The ESC N sequence is used in place of an AUTO TAB by the Host in order to speed up data transmission. - \ CURSOR SET: The receipt of an ESCAPE C, "L", "C" sequence sets the 9003 cursor to the location defined by the "L" and "C".
 The "L" and "C" form the LINE number and COLUMN number as shown on the following table.
-(Example: If you wish to send the cursor of a 9002B to line number #24 and character column number #25, then the ESC C, 18, 19 is required.)
-See Table 5-2. - \ CURSOR READ: The receipt of a cursor read (Escape S) will generate numbers which define the LINE and COLUMN value of the current cursor position.
-The response from the 9002B will be in the form ESCAPE T, "L", "C".
+(Example: If you wish to send the cursor of a 9003 to line number #24 and character column number #25, then the ESC C, 18, 19 is required.)
+See Table 7-2.
+Line 00 should not be addressed. - \ CURSOR READ: The receipt of a cursor read (ESCAPE S) will generate numbers which define the LINE and COLUMN value of the current cursor position.
+The response from the 9003 will be in the form ESCAPE T, "L", "C".